-Presently, Ellen lives in Los Angeles, where she is an Affiliated Researcher at the University of Southern California Visual Studies Research Institute and a 2016-17 Henry Luce/ACLS Dissertation Fellow in American Art.
-During the summer of 2016, Ellen was the Michael J. Connell Foundation Fellow at the Huntington Library.
+Presently, Ellen lives in Los Angeles.
+In 2016-17, she is a Henry Luce/ACLS Dissertation Fellow in American Art and the Michael J. Connell Foundation Fellow at the Huntington Library.
 In 2014-15, she held a Predoctoral Fellowship at the Smithsonian American Art Museum, and in 2014, Ellen was the Edward Weston Family Research Fellow at the Center For Creative Photography.

 “Group f.64, Rocks, and the Limits of the Political Photograph,” American Art vol. 30, no. 3 (fall 2016): 26-53.

 Review of Kathryn E. Delmez, Carrie Mae Weems: Three Decades of Photography and Video (exh. cat.
 New Haven: Yale University Press, 2012), caa.reviews (2013).

 Introduction, in From Ethiopia to New Jersey: Photography and HIV/AIDS (exh. cat.
 New Brunswick: The Johnson & Johnson Corporate Art Program, 2010).